s-nashad2020/freelancer-test-repo/AI.md

 * Prefix our own CSS classes with r-
 * Use modern CSS features, no need to care about older browser support, using polyfills if necessary to support older browsers.
-Use the modern Temporal API, if time,zone, calendar functionality is needed